Skip to main content

 package.json

-Manifest used by Yarn to install frontend assets and set up commands you can run to compile your JavaScript, CSS, etc. via esbuild/Webpack.
+Manifest used by Yarn to install frontend assets and set up commands you can run to compile your JavaScript, CSS, etc. via esbuild.

 esbuild.config.js